tango4j/usc_cs566_project/README.md

 ### Neural Network Training

 * Training Dataset:  Amazon review dataset [2]
-    * Train with a subset of 5 major categories (Electronics, mobile electronics, major appliances, and etc)
+    * Trained on a subset of 5 major categories (Electronics, mobile electronics, major appliances, and etc)
-    * Train on 0.6M reviews
+    * Trained on total 0.6M reviews
     * Vocabulary size of 60K words
     * Limit sentence length between 20 and 60 words, including punctuations.
     * Only use 1-star (negative) and 5-star (positive) ratings
-    * 66% negative / 33% positive data
+    * 66% negative / 33% positive data (*Since negative comments tend to have more variability, doubling the dataset of negative training data balances the variability of output text's sentiment)
-    * Example
+    * Example of training dataset:

         `**Reviewer ID:** R1KKOXHNI8MSXU`
         `Product category: Apparel`